-- 1. University Review Board - a.
-Composition - (1) A Review Panel shall consist of three voting members: one student, one faculty member, and one nonfaculty employee. - (2) The members of the Review Panel, for any one appeal, shall be selected in the same manner as the members of a Hearing Panel from the University Hearing Board and University Review Board pool.
-But no person who served on the Hearing Panel shall sit on the Review Panel in the same case b.
+(1) A Review Panel shall consist of three voting members: one student, one faculty member, and one nonfaculty employee.

+(2) The members of the Review Panel, for any one appeal, shall be selected in the same manner as the members of a Hearing Panel from the University Hearing Board and University Review Board pool.
+But no person who served on the Hearing Panel shall sit on the Review Panel in the same case.

+b.
 Panel Procedures

-- (1) Right to Appeal - (a) An accused against whom a penalty has been imposed or a remedy assessed by
+(1) Right to Appeal

+(a) An accused against whom a penalty has been imposed or a remedy assessed by a Hearing Panel shall have the right to appeal the decision to the Review Panel.

-- a Hearing Panel shall have the right to appeal the decision to the Review Panel. - (b) Any complainant, other than the University community as defined in Article III.A.2 of Title Two, shall have the right to appeal a Hearing Panel decision to the Review Panel if remedies were sought or if other laws or regulations require allowing such appeal. - (c) The President Judicial Administrator shall have the right to appeal the penalty imposed by a Hearing Panel, which the President may do by directing the Judicial Administrator to conduct such appeal. - (2) Appeals may be grounded only upon the complainant's belief that the remedy awarded the complainant is not commensurate with the injury, upon the PresidentJudicial Administrator's belief that the penalty is not commensurate with the violation, or upon the accused's belief that: - (a) the Hearing Panel violated the fair application of the procedures established by the Board of Trustees, the University Assembly, or the University Hearing Board, and such violation may have had a prejudicial effect upon the outcome of the hearing; - (b) the Hearing Panel committed a prejudicial error in interpreting this Code or rendered a decision clearly against the evidence; - (c) new evidence was discovered after the hearing and could not have readily been discovered before the hearing, and such evidence might have had an effect upon the outcome of the hearing; or - (d) the penalty and/or remedy imposed upon the accused is unjust.
+(b) Any complainant, other than the University community as defined in Article III.A.2 of Title Two, shall have the right to appeal a Hearing Panel decision to the

+Review Panel if remedies were sought or if other laws or regulations require allowing such appeal.

+(c) The Judicial Administrator shall have the right to appeal the penalty imposed by a Hearing Panel.

+(2) Appeals may be grounded only upon the complainant's belief that the remedy awarded the complainant is not commensurate with the injury, upon the Judicial Administrator's belief that the penalty is not commensurate with the violation, or upon the accused's belief that:

+(a) the Hearing Panel violated the fair application of the procedures established by the Board of Trustees, the University Assembly, or the University Hearing Board, and such violation may have had a prejudicial effect upon the outcome of the hearing;

+(b) the Hearing Panel committed a prejudicial error in interpreting this Code or rendered a decision clearly against the evidence;

+(c) new evidence was discovered after the hearing and could not have readily been discovered before the hearing, and such evidence might have had an effect upon the outcome of the hearing; or

+(d) the penalty and/or remedy imposed upon the accused is unjust.